ryanckhung/next-server-demo/client/README.md

 (not show in this example)\
 create the \lib\db.js =>
-then create the api under \pages\api\xxx.js => then goto the page and use getInitialProps to fetch the data
+then create the api under \pages\api\xxx.js => then goto the page and use getInitialProps to fetch the data through \page\api\xxx